A null space property approach to compressed sensing with frames: Introduction

 \subsection{Overview and main results}

-In this paper, we generalize the ordinary null space property to the dictionary case (\nspD), and prove in Theorem \ref{thm_iff} that this new condition is equivalent to the successful recovery of signals in $D\Sigma_k$ via $\ell^1$-synthesis.
+In this paper, we generalize the ordinary null space property to the dictionary case (\nspD), and prove in Theorem \ref{thm_iff} that this new condition is equivalent to the accurate recovery of sparse signals in dictionaries via $\ell^1$-synthesis.
 Moreover, a stability result is given in Theorem \ref{thm_sta}.
 To the best of our knowledge, these results are the first characterization of compressed sensing with dictionaries via $\ell^1$-synthesis approach.

-Section \ref{sec_adm} studies more properties of \nspD, and shows that $A$ has \nspD\ is equivalent to $AD$ has NSP as long as $D$ is full spark (every $d$ columns of $D$ are linearly independent).
+Section \ref{sec_adm} studies more properties of \nspD, and shows that $A$ has \nspD\ is equivalent to $AD$ has NSP as long as $D$ is of full spark (every $d$ columns of $D$ are linearly independent).
 As a consequence, under the full spark assumption, the $\ell^1$-synthesis method cannot accurately recover the signals without accurate recoveries of their sparse representations, therefore an incoherent dictionary is needed under this circumstance.

 All proofs of the theorems presented can be found in \cite{CWW13}, while some proofs are provided here.